The Definitive Guide to Fungal Acne Treatment

 Under normal circumstances, the number of bacteria and fungi on our skin is relatively balanced.
-If for some reason, the number of a certain flora increases sharply, it will cause a series of skin problems.
+If for some reason the number of a certain flora surges, it will cause a series of skin problems.
+These reasons include:

-4. The skin barrier is impaired.
-Damage to the skin barrier makes it easier for fungi to invade the skin and cause inflammation.
+7. Damaged skin barrier.
+A compromised skin barrier makes it easier for fungi to invade the inner skin and cause inflammation.

-5. Improper diet.
-Like to eat sweets, refined carbohydrates (bread, cake), high-fat foods will also indirectly promote the growth of Malassezia.
+8. Improper diet.
+Eating sweets, refined carbohydrates (bread, cakes), and high-fat foods can also indirectly promote the growth of Malassezia.